AlejandroGuerraSabater/EvadeTheFail/README.md

 # EvadeTheFail
 EFail.
-A classroom project based on defeating monsters, humans and other things using different skills and abilities to achieve it.
-Commit de prueba
+A old school project based on Slay The Spire, just the first version of someone who suck at programming